Tamara Taggart: Biography

 In 2001, Taggart moved over to the weather desk where she stayed for nine years.
 During the station's 5 pm, 6pm and 11:30 pm newscasts she presented the forecast from CTV's studios as well as various (and numerous) locations around Vancouver, the Lower Mainland and on Vancouver Island.
 In January 2011, Taggart transferred to the CTV news desk.

 Taggart also hosted a home renovation show, Love It or Lose It, for two seasons, on the Home and Garden TV channel (HGTV).

 Taggart had minor roles in the films Antitrust, Josie and the Pussycats, Halloween: Resurrection and Along Came a Spider, and on several television series, including Robson Arms, Cold Squad, and Touching Evil.

 The Georgia Straight Annual Reader's Poll named Taggart as Vancouver's "Best TV Weather Person" and "Best TV Personality" in 2002, 2003 and 2004.
 She was named "Woman of the Year" at the Consumer's Choice Awards in 2003 and has appeared on the cover of TV Week Magazine seven times.
 In 2005, Taggart was nominated for a Leo Award for "Best Host, Lifestyles Series" for Love It or Lose It.
 Taggart has also been featured in Hello Canada in July 2009 and August 2009.

 Taggart was married on February 4, 2006, to Juno award-winning guitarist and record producer Dave Genn with Senator Larry Campbell, former mayor of Vancouver, serving as the officiant at the marriage ceremony.
-Taggart and Genn have a son and two daughters.
+Taggart and Genn (currently still an active member of the band 54-40) have a son and two daughters.

 Taggart co-hosted Live! with Regis and Kelly for one day on Friday August 21, 2009.

 On December 8, 2010, it was announced that Taggart would co-anchor the CTV News at Six alongside Mike Killeen, effective January 3, 2011, following the stepping-down of longtime anchors Pamela Martin and Bill Good.
 In 2018, Taggart and Killeen were fired from CTV due to restructuring.

 On December 11, 2018, Taggart announced that she was seeking the Liberal nomination for Vancouver Kingsway in the 2019 federal election.
 She secured the nomination, but lost the election to the incumbent, Don Davies.

 Currently, Tamara is the host for the Telus Talks with Tamara Taggart podcast series.
-She partnered with Telus in March 2020 to launch the weekly podcast, where she interviews doctors, healthcare professionals and prominent Canadians.
+She works for Telus in March 2020 to launch the weekly podcast, where she interviews doctors, healthcare professionals and prominent Canadians.